-There are many reasons why someone might not be getting the sleep they need - stress, anxiety or depression are very common factors.
+There are many reasons why someone might not be getting the sleep they need.
+It might be that you're working long hours at the quarry or mine site and also faced with a big drive too and from work (and there simply don't seem to be enough hours in the day for sleep).
+Stress, anxiety or depression are also very common factors.
 Stress and anxiety commonly cause restless sleep and/or difficulty falling asleep while depression or low mood often results in early waking (that is waking for no apparent reason at about 3-4am).

 Of course, lack of (or poor-quality) sleep actually makes stress, anxiety or depression worse over time, as it impacts on our ability to concentrate, make decisions and general ability to cope with day-to-day tasks.
 From a psychologist's point of view, sleep needs to be the first thing dealt with in any treatment program for anxiety, depression or stress.